When should I expect to receive my scores?

 Where do I go to retrieve my score?

-CA, IL, KY, MD, and ND Candidates will obtain your scores from your board of accountancy’s website.
+CA and IL candidates will obtain your scores from your board of accountancy’s website.

-All other states will obtain their scores from https://candidate-portal.nasba.org/ .
+All other states will obtain their scores from your Candidate Portal.

 What does the “score available until” mean above my advisory score?